 How those pesky varicose and spider veins look on your pretty little legs are one thing – but what they are actually doing to your body is a totally different issue.
 In a world where aesthetic perfection takes priority, it can be hard to remember that how we feel, on the inside, should also be top of mind – as it is far more critical than how we look on the outside.

-As expert vein removal doctors in the Fort Lauderdale area, Fox Vein & Laser Experts has treated thousands of patients for their venous disease issues.
+As expert vein removal doctors in the Miami area, Fox Vein & Laser Experts has treated thousands of patients for their venous disease issues.
 From simple sclerotherapy injections for spider vein removal to more-invasive varicose vein treatments,we’ve seen it all.

 We’ve also seen far too many patients wait too long to treat their vein disease symptoms, simply because it doesn’t “look that bad” yet.